LizzyG/StaticStuff/readme.md

 `docker run -e SERVER_HOST=0.0.0.0 -e SERVER_PORT=8080 -p 8080:8080 nearhear-site`

 _(SERVER_HOST and SERVER_PORT are optional.
-They will default to the values below if not provided.)_
+They will default to the values above if not provided.)_

 # Running it locally